Bernards High School: Athletics

-The girls fencing team won the overall state title in 2007, was épée team winner in 2008, sabre team winner in 2010, 2013 and 2018-2020, and foil team winner in 2014.
+The girls fencing team won the overall state title in 2007, was épée team winner in 2008, sabre team winner in 2010, 2013 and 2018–2020, and foil team winner in 2014.
 The program's six squad titles are the third-most in the state.
 The team defeated Columbia High School by a score of 16-11 in 2007 to take the program's first state title.

-The football team won conference champs and the boys cross country team won a sectional title during the 2005–06 school year.
-Also during the 2006–07, Catherine Carr scored her 2,000th point.
-Junior Shane Painter scored his 1,000th point.

-The school is also known for its girls' track team.
-The team dominated in the 1980s, but was dismantled in 1989 because of budget deficits.
+The girls' track team was successful in the 1980s, but had been dismantled in 1989 because of budget deficits.
 The program was resurrected in 2000 and the team has won multiple conference titles and championships.
 They won the Indoor NJSIAA State Group I Relays along with the Indoor NJSIAA North I Group I Sectional Championships and the Indoor NJSIAA State Group I Championships in 2009 and 2010, the seventh group title won by the program in its history.
 The girls' track team had four All-Americans in 2010, with its 4x800 team taking 5th place at the New Balance Nationals track meet, with the 7th fastest time in the nation, breaking the Somerset County record and was the fastest time in New Jersey that year.

 The 2017 girls lacrosse team finished the season with a record of 20-3 after winning the Group II state championship, defeating Haddonfield Memorial High School by score of 15-5 in the tournament final.

-The 2020 Bernards Mountaineers Football Team won the division championship in a unique, modified playoff setup due to COVID-19 regulations.
+The football team won the North II Group II state sectional title in 2023, the program's first, with a 23-17 overtime win in the tournament final against Lakeland Regional High School, bringing the team's record to 12-0.